 This technique trains your brain to focus for short periods and helps you stay on top of deadlines or constantly refilling inboxes.
 With time it can even help improve your attention span and concentration.
 It aims to provide maximum focus and creative freshness and allows to complete projects faster with less mental fatigue.

 Big projects become less overwhelming.
-Pomodoro encourages to break down big work into smaller tasks, which can be completed in 25-minute intervals.
-When you have a million things on your to-do list, it can be a great tool that helps you power through all your tasks.
+Pomodoro encourages getting work breaks and pulling big work time into smaller parts, which can be completed in 25-minute intervals.
+When you have a million things on your to-do list, it can be a great tool that helps you power through all your task lists

 In the long term, the Pomodoro Technique can help you train your productivity skills.
-Regularly applying the method it’s possible to master such habits as an improved attention span and focus, consistency in productivity levels, improved follow-through and completion of tasks.
+Regularly applying the method developed by Francesco it’s possible to master such habits as an improved attention span and focus, consistency in productivity levels, improved follow-through, and completion of tasks.
 The difference in your work or study process can be seen in a couple of days, but true mastery of the technique takes up to twenty days of constant use.

 Who should use it?

-The technique is great for office workers as they can use the structured format to work through their to-do lists.
-It can also help managing distractions during the work day.
-The technique is easy to implement into the typical working day.
+The Pomodoro break technique is great for office workers as they can use the structured format to work through their task lists.
+It can also help manage distractions during work time.
+The time management method developed by Francesco Cirillo is easy to implement into the typical working day.
 Chris Winfield claims that it is even possible to fit a 40-hour workweek into 16,7 hours.

 It is used widely by students to maintain focus while studying.
-As students are known for their habit of procrastination, the technique can train the discipline and help stay on top of studies.
-The pomodoro technique makes you pick a focus point for each session by setting a goal and working solely on that.
-This focus helps driving tasks through to completion.
+As students are known for their habit of procrastination, the technique can train the discipline and help them stay on top of their studies.
+The Pomodoro technique developed by Francesco Cirillo makes you pick a focus point for each session by setting a goal and dedicating work time solely to that.
+This focus helps drive tasks through to completion.

-The pomodoro technique is very popular with freelancers as it helps to ensure they deliver quality on time and at a profit.
-It encourages you to take a real break from what you are doing and move around.
-This helps you to remain fresh throughout the day, encouraging creativity and quick thinking.
+The Pomodoros break technique is very popular among freelancers as it helps to ensure they deliver quality on time and at a profit.
+It encourages you to take a long break from what you are doing and move around.
+This helps you to remain fresh throughout the day, inspiring creativity and quick thinking.
 Often writers use the technique to track their progress and to maintain focus.

-Pomodoro technique will be well suited for day dreamers and the ones who are easily distracted.
-It can also benefit people with many small things to do or on the contrary people who have to do a lengthy task as it allows to concentrate on one task at a time and to divide a big project into manageable chunks of work.
+The Pomodoro time management method developed by Francesco Cirillo will be well suited for daydreamers and the ones who are easily distracted.
+It can also benefit people with many small things to do in their task lists or on the contrary people who have to do a lengthy task as it allows them to concentrate on one task at a time and to divide a big project into manageable chunks of work.